An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Abstract

 \section{Abstract}

-In GNSS-denied underwater environments, individual unmanned underwater vehicles (UUVs) suffer from unbounded dead-reckoning drift, making collaborative navigation crucial for accurate state estimation.
+In Global Navigation Satellite System (GNSS)-denied underwater environments, individual unmanned underwater vehicles (UUVs) suffer from unbounded dead-reckoning drift, making collaborative navigation (CN) crucial for accurate state estimation.
 However, the severe communication delay inherent in underwater acoustic channels poses serious challenges to real-time state estimation.
-Traditional filters, such as Extended Kalman Filters (EKF) or Unscented Kalman Filters (UKF), usually block the main control loop while waiting for delayed data, or completely discard Out-of-Sequence Measurements (OOSM), resulting in serious drift.
+Traditional filters, such as Extended Kalman Filters (EKFs) or Unscented Kalman Filters (UKFs), usually block the main control loop while waiting for delayed data, or effectively discard Out-of-Sequence Measurements (OOSMs), resulting in serious drift.
 To address this, we propose an Asynchronous Two-Speed Kalman Filter (TSKF) enhanced by a novel projection mechanism, which we term Variational History Distillation (VHD).
 The proposed architecture decouples the estimation process into two parallel threads: a fast-rate thread that utilizes Gaussian Process (GP) compensated dead reckoning to guarantee high-frequency real-time control, and a slow-rate thread dedicated to processing asynchronously delayed collaborative information.
-By introducing a finite-length State Buffer, the algorithm applies delayed measurements (t-T) to their corresponding historical states, and utilizes a VHD-based projection to fast-forward the correction to the current time without computationally heavy recalculations.
-Simulation results demonstrate that the proposed TSKF maintains trajectory Root Mean Square Error (RMSE) comparable to computationally intensive batch-optimization methods under severe delays (up to 30\,s).
+By introducing a Finite-Length Circular State Buffer (FLCSB), the algorithm applies delayed measurements to their corresponding historical states, and utilizes a VHD-based projection to fast-forward the correction to the current time without computationally heavy recalculations.
+Simulation results demonstrate that the proposed TSKF maintains a trajectory error comparable to computationally intensive batch-optimization methods under severe delays (up to 30\,s).
 Executing in sub-millisecond time, it significantly outperforms standard EKF/UKF.
 The results demonstrate an effective control, communication, and computing (3C) co-design that significantly enhances the resilience of autonomous marine automation systems.